workshopper/learnyounode/problems/http_json_api_server/problem.md

 Documentation on the `url` module can be found by pointing your browser here:
   {rootdir:/node_apidoc/url.html}

+Your response should be in a JSON string format.
+Look at `JSON#stringify()` for more information.

 You should also be a good web citizen and set the Content-Type properly: